 - Click – Settings, then Click > General > Accessibility, then scroll down and turn on – Guided Access.

 - Below Guided Access on the > Accessibility screen > press Passcode Settings.
 Set a pass code (make it very simple, like 1111).
 This does not need to be the same as your main security code.

-- To activate the Guided Access feature hit the button on the face of the ipad 3 times quickly to turn the lock on, then 3 times quickly to unlock.
-(Not the power button)
+- To activate the Guided Access feature hit the round button on the face of the ipad 3 times quickly to turn the lock on, then 3 times quickly to unlock.
+(Not the power button on top)

 - When you have Guided Access open there are some options you can disable.
 (Note: this feature it is designed to keep your kids from buying furniture from your phone when you only wanted them to play a game!!).
 On the bottom, see Hardware Buttons.
 I just turn on Keyboards.
 You can figure out the others if you want.